If you spend a good amount of time on the computer, you probably interact with databases several times a day—if not several times per hour.

 Databases are scalable

-Database systems are capable of storing and handling truly massive quantities of information, which is why websites like Google that have to deal with terabytes (and even petabytes) of data every day need databases in order to function.
+Database systems are capable of storing and handling truly massive, complex data sets, or big data.
+This is why websites like Google that have to deal with terabytes (and even petabytes) of data every day need databases in order to function.

-You might not be dealing with terabytes of data on a day-to-day basis—yet!—but the fact that databases are capable of handling large amounts of data means that a well-designed database can last you for many years as you accumulate more data over time.
-Your business is only going to grow, and investing in a database that can grow with you will save you from future headaches.
+You might not be dealing with terabytes of data on a day-to-day basis—yet.
+But the fact that databases are capable of handling large amounts of data means that a well-designed database can last you for many years as you accumulate more data over time.
+Your business is only going to grow, and investing in a database that can grow with you will save you and your database administrators from future headaches.

 Databases vs. spreadsheets: scalability